oblivia-simplex/Narrativity/2_AAA_Editorial.md

 A good analogy for this model making is the construction of a map of a city.
 The city and the map of the city are two distinct things that no one would confuse.
 This confusion is harder to avoid in cosmology.
-To be useful, the map must be faithful to some of the city\'s interesting properties.
+To be useful, the map must be faithful to some of the city's interesting properties.
 Furthermore, the map is constructed according to some specific conventions: major roads are in red; north is at the top; and so on.
 Also, a map does not try to define what a road is.